push-on/draft/README.md

 `chatGpt was used for the
-structure, grammer, rephrase & peraphrasing`
+structure, grammar, rephrase & paraphrasing`

 *4rd iteration (in progress)*